Shoe Box: EP

-The Shoe Box EP is a four-track EP which also contains an "enhanced" portion.
+The Shoe Box EP is a four-track EP released as an Enhanced CD, which also contains a data portion.
 The disc contains both the original Born on a Pirate Ship album version of "Shoe Box", as well as the radio remix, which includes an 8-bar instrumental introduction.
 The EP also includes the B-side "Trust Me", which also later appeared on the "If I Had $1000000" single; the version on the EP includes a count-in at the beginning that is edited from the later single version.
 The final track is a version of "If I Had $1000000" from the 1991 EP The Yellow Tape (which previously appeared on the UK Sandwich CD, which contains the first four tracks from The Yellow Tape in CD form).

-The enhanced portion features video clips and other multimedia elements playable on a computer.
-However, the disc was created using the pregap format which has not been supported by Windows or MacOS for some time, rendering the data inaccessible to most users.
+The data portion features video clips and other multimedia elements playable on a computer.
+However, the disc was created using the Mixed Mode CD method (as opposed to the more common Blue Book (CD standard)), with the data track in the pregap.
+This method of presentation has not been supported by Windows or MacOS for some time, and as a result, the data is not easily accessible on modern personal computers.